4lexDel/zombie/README.md

     * Save & load system (create a format)
     * Edit mode
     * Wave system for the zombies (include it to the save)
+- Sound
+- Allow the player to select it's own keys

 <br>